Siobhan Benita: In politics

 Benita stood as an independent candidate in the 2012 London mayoral election.
 She came fifth with 3.8% of the vote, within 8,000 votes of fourth-placed Liberal-Democrat candidate Brian Paddick.
 She indicated at the time that she intended to stay in politics and hoped to run again in the 2016 London mayoral elections, although she eventually decided not to.

-In 2016 she joined the Liberal Democrats, shortly after the 2016 European Union referendum claiming it was the "only true pro-remain party".
+In 2016, she joined the Liberal Democrats, shortly after the 2016 European Union referendum claiming it was the "only true pro-remain party".
 In November 2018, she was selected as the Liberal Democrat candidate for the 2020 London mayoral election.
 In November 2019, Benita said that money from unused Oyster cards should be used to help fight homelessness.
 Benita launched her campaign for the 2020 London mayoral election on 13 February 2020.
 She said she wanted to legalise cannabis in London in a bid to tackle rising levels of knife crime.
 She stated she would like to see pilots for legal regulated cannabis across London in order to remove power and money from gangs, free up police time to tackle serious crimes, and raise millions of pounds in tax, which could be invested in youth services and support those addicted to harder drugs.
 She has also pledged to cut violent crime, cut air pollution, declared an aim to reach zero-carbon by 2030, and reopen closed police stations.

 On 27 July 2020, Benita announced her withdrawal from the Lib Dem mayoral candidacy, saying she was unable to commit to another year of campaigning following the election's postponement to 2021 given the unpaid nature of the role.

 In August 2020, Benita left the Liberal Democrats, saying she did not wish to be "associated with current events in the London [mayoral] campaign," after one of the two shortlisted candidates to replace Benita, Geeta Sidhu-Robb, was revealed to have made an antisemitic statement about Labour MP Jack Straw while standing against Straw in the 1997 general election as a Conservative.
 She subsequently announced her support for the Rejoin EU candidate, Richard Hewison.

+During the 2024 London mayoral election, Benita expressed her support for the re-election of incumbent Sadiq Khan (Labour).